-DOE received a number of comments on the compliance date of the Fossil Fuel Reduction rulemaking that are applicable to today’s final rule.
-Both the Fossil Fuel Reduction rule and this Sustainable Design rule apply to buildings for which design for construction begins at least one year after publication of the final rule.
+DOE received a number of comments on the compliance date proposed in the NOPR.
 This compliance date is consistent with the compliance date that DOE has used for baseline Federal building energy efficiency standards at 10 CFR parts 433 and 435 for several years.
 Under 10 CFR parts 433 and 435, “design for construction” means the stage when the energy efficiency and sustainability details (such as insulation levels, HVAC systems, water-using systems, etc.) are either explicitly determined or implicitly included in a project cost specification.
 Agencies that have already programmed or budgeted for building construction before the publication of today’s rule likely have not included the costs of complying with the requirements of this rule.
 To apply the rule to these buildings would likely impose unanticipated costs that could compromise important functional aspects of the building or agency mission.
 Applying the rule to buildings for which design for construction begins one year after publication of the final rule helps ensure that agencies can anticipate and incorporate the cost of meeting this rule in the construction budget or make other necessary adjustments.

 Overseas Facilities

-Comments received on the Fossil Fuel Reduction rulemaking asked about application of the rule to overseas facilities where the agency does not have complete control over building design, and these comments are equally applicable to today’s final rule.
+Comments received on the Fossil Fuel Reduction Notice of Proposed Rulemaking (“fossil fuel reduction NOPR”) (75 FR 63404) (October 15, 2010) asked about application of the rule to overseas facilities where the agency does not have complete control over building design, and these comments are equally applicable to today’s final rule.
 DOE recognizes that several agencies have buildings overseas and these buildings may be subject to a variety of legal authorities specific to that agency.
-In the “covered buildings and applicable requirements” section in Subpart B of the rule, DOE specifically notes that each requirement applies to the extent the requirements are consistent with applicable law.
-The purpose of this provision is to ensure that today’s rule does not conflict with other legal authorities.
+For example, DOD commented that an agency may not have complete control over the design of a new or renovated building or may face technical challenges in meeting the proposed rule in overseas locations.
 Today’s final rule does not expressly address the extent to which it may be applicable to buildings overseas as each individual agency is best positioned to understand the various and sometimes unique authorities that may be applicable to overseas buildings of that agency.
+However, today’s rule applies to overseas facilities to the extent the requirements are consistent with applicable law.